UCT PhD thesis on shellfish is first of its kind for SA

 UCT hosts international partnership to develop ocean climate forecast system

-The University of Cape Town, the Nansen Environmental Centre in Norway and their partners are setting up a joint venture in South Africa to gather information about the three oceans around southern Africa, to better understand and deal with global change across the continent.
+The University of Cape Town, the Nansen Environmental Centre in Norway and their partners are setting up a joint venture in South Africa to gather information about the 3 oceans around southern Africa, to better understand and deal with global change across the continent.

 UCT climate change researcher honoured by National Research Foundation